-Some considerations for capacity building could include:
+Some questions to consider around capacity building could include:

-- What knowledge or skills gap will this project address in your organization?
-How will you share or maintain this expertise internally and apply it to future projects? - Will you work with local suppliers (e.g., trades, contractors, consultants, etc.) to build knowledge and skills for energy-related projects within your community? - How do you plan to share the results of your project within your community and with other communities? - Do you plan on creating educational activities or materials to share knowledge and lessons learned with other communities or networks? - How will you ensure staff responsible for operating the building and energy systems have sufficient resources and training to maintain the performance target over time?
+• What knowledge or skills gap will this project address in your organization?
+How will you share or maintain this expertise internally and apply it to future projects?

+- What knowledge or skills gap may remain and what existing opportunities (training, etc.) are there to help address this? - Will you work with local suppliers (e.g., trades, contractors, consultants, etc.) to build knowledge and skills for energy-related projects within your community? - How do you plan to share the results of your project within your community and with other communities? - Do you plan on creating educational activities or materials to share know-ledge and lessons learned with other communities or networks? - How will you ensure staff responsible for operating the building and energy systems have sufficient resources and training to maintain the performance target over time?
-B6b.

 Stakeholder engagement